Homemade Creamy Mushroom Ravioli

 On a flat surface place the four and salt, make a well in the middle and add the eggs, with your fingers or a fork slowly mix together the flour and eggs.

 Form a smooth dough.
-Cover and let rest one hour.
+Cover and let rest.

-Cut the dough into 3-4 parts, roll out slightly and roll through the machine until very thin (you will want to see your hand underneath the dough).
-Sprinkle dough with flour so it doesn’t stick.
+Cut the dough into 3-4 parts, roll out slightly and roll through the machine until very thin.
+Sprinkle the dough with flour so it doesn’t stick.

-Cut the dough into even squares using a pastry crimper (I made them about 2 x 2 inches).
-Then fill with approximately 1 heaping teaspoon full of mushroom filling.
+Cut the dough into even squares using a pastry crimper.
+Then fill with the mushroom filling.
 Place another square on top and close the sides with the pastry crimper.

 Make sure to go around the whole ravioli with the crimper, you don’t want them to open.
 You can also use a ravioli mold which makes it much easier.

-Cook the ravioli in salted boiling water for approximately 5 minutes.
+Cook the ravioli in salted boiling water.
 Drain.

 MUSHROOM FILLING

 In a medium pan add butter, chopped mushrooms, chopped onion and garlic, cook until golden stirring occasionally.
-Then add oregano, parsley and cook 20 seconds.
+Then add oregano, parsley and cook.

-Remove 3 /4 of the mixture and blend until creamy.
+Remove some of the mixture and blend until creamy.

-Place the mixture back in the pan and mix with remaining 1/4 mixture.
-Sprinkle with flour, add cream and mascarpone, heat on low for 1 minute.
-Remove from heat and add parmesan, stir to combine and let cool.
+Place the mixture back in the pan and mix with the remaining mixture.
+Sprinkle with flour, add the cream and mascarpone, heat on low for one minute.
+Remove from heat and add the parmesan, stir to combine and let cool.

 SAUCE

 In a large pan melt the butter and add the parsley, simmer for 1 minute.
-Add ravioli and a couple of tablespoons of pasta water, and toss to cover and sauté 30 seconds.
+Add ravioli and a couple of tablespoons of pasta water, and toss to cover and sauté.
 Serve immediately sprinkled with freshly grated parmesan cheese.

 What equipment you will need to make them